SAP/cloud-security-services-integration-library/token-client/README.md

 * **[Password Token Flow](#password-token-flow)**.
   Resource owner password credentials (i.e., username and password) can be used directly as an authorization grant to obtain an access token ([RFC 6749, section 1.3.3](https://tools.ietf.org/html/rfc6749#section-1.3.3)).
 These credentials should be employed only when there is a high degree of trust between the resource owner and the client.

 > Note: The **Authorization Code Grant Flow** requires a browser and is typically initiated by an API gateway, such as an Application Router.
 However, other flows might need to be triggered programmatically, such as swapping one token for another or refreshing a token prior to its expiration.
-When creating an Xsuaaservice instance, an OAuth client is generated, and the client Identity (client ID and secret or client certificate and key) are supplied when you bind your application to the Xsuaa service instance.
+When creating an Xsuaa service instance, an OAuth client is generated, and the client Identity (client ID and secret or client certificate and key) are supplied when you bind your application to the Xsuaa service instance.
 With these elements in place, you can leverage the token flows in your Java application.

 ## Requirements
 - [Apache HttpClient 4.5](https://hc.apache.org/httpcomponents-client-4.5.x/index.html)